jrean/laravel-user-verification/README.md

 - Import the `VerifiesUsers` trait
 - Overwrite and customize the redirect path attributes/properties
 - Overwrite and customize the view name for the getVerificationError method
-- Create the view according to the defined path.
+- Create the verification error view according to the defined path.
 - Overwrite the postRegister method

 ```